chocolatey/boxstarter.org/input/vmintegration.md

 ### Download a free evaluation edition Windows VHD

-You don't need a purchased copy of Windows or a fancy shmancy MSDN subscription to test out Boxstarter Installs on a VM.
+You don't need a purchased copy of Windows or a fancy-shmancy MSDN subscription to test out Boxstarter Installs on a VM.
 Microsoft provides evaluation copies of many of its OS versions on VHD that can be used for a limited number of days (usually 90).
 You can legally reinstall a new copy when the evaluation expires.
 While this is unfit for a production environment, its a great way to test your Boxstarter or Chocolatey installs.

 Here are links to free Windows evaluation VHDs: